Mashiane/BANanoVuetify/README.md

 # BANanoVuetify

-NB: BANanoPostProcessor: The BP used in some of the examples is an updated version of what Kiffi did in the forum.
-Due to BANano latest enhancements, BANanoVueMaterial no longer needs the BP.
-In some old examples in this repo, you can completely un-reference it and comment out the source code.
-Newer code is not using it.
+**NB: BANanoPostProcessor: The BP used in some of the examples is an updated version of what Kiffi did in the forum.
+The examples are old and have not been maintained due to time challenges as the focus has been to maintain the core library.
+The newer BANanoVuetify is no longer using the BP due to enhancements in BANano, this means you can un-reference it and comment out the code that uses it.

 [Watch Video](https://youtu.be/cLbyAqwR-DQ)